D-Bald/fiber-backend/README.md

 ## TO DO

 * User Handler:
-   * Update not only "names" but also username, password...
+   * Update not only "names" but also username, password... (by using Query-Params in URL instead of specification in request body?)
    * Manage User Roles
 * Content Handler:
    * add `PATCH` Method to update of any content entry